 The 150 year old caretaker’s house referenced in the article is now the Lodge, and that one of the three other cabins was the original Fisherman’s Cabin.

 Photo Album Links

-Click on the green Photo Album link to see hundreds of photos of TBC people, flora and fauna, places, small camp living and other Camp programs and activities.
-The photos are organized into albums by topics or time periods.
-If you would like to submit photos to add to the albums or can help to identify people or activities in the photos, please contact us at email@example.com.
+Click on the button below to see hundreds of photos of TBC people, flora and fauna, places, small camp living, and other camp programs and activities.
+The photos are organized into albums by topic or time periods.
+If you would like to submit photos to add to the albums or can help to identify people or activities in the photos, please contact us at firstname.lastname@example.org.

 Chef Julia’s Baked Oatmeal

 Makes four servings or one TBC breakfast serving

 Milk, whole – 1 cup